 '''

-(15) Ge. a.
+(3) Ge. a.
 Uraufführten sie das Stück ?

 b.
 Aufführten sie das Stück ur ?

 c.
-Ur- führten sie das Stück auf ?
+Ur- führten sie das Stück ur ?

 d.
 Führten sie das Stück urauf ?

 (Original) (on) put.
-3.PL.PAST they the play (original) (on) ?
+3. PL.
+PAST they the play (original) (on) ?

 '''

 Following Höhle (1991), Haider (1993:62) suggests the following analysis (summarised in English in Haider 2001:70-73): ur- is a non-separable particle and auf- is a separable one.
-Given that the separable particle auf- is closer to the stem -führen than the inseparable particle ur- is, one of three possible situations must obtain, each of which leads to ungrammaticality: Either auf- is carried along under V2, violating its requirements, (15a,b), or ur- is left behind, violating its requirements, (15b,d), or what is moved is not a constituent, (15c).
-Consequently, the only well-formed sentences with this verb are ones where the verb is not moved at all: (13a,b) and (14).
+Given that the separable particle auf- is closer to the stem -führen than the inseparable particle ur- is, one of three possible situations must obtain, each of which leads to ungrammaticality: Either auf- is carried along under V2, violating its requirements, (3a,b), or ur- is left behind, violating its requirements, (3b,d), or what is moved is not a constituent, (3c).
+Consequently, the only well-formed sentences with this verb are ones where the verb is not moved at all: (1a,b) and (2).

-The fact that $urauff\ddot{u}hren$ may be finite iff if it occurs sentence-finally, (14), leads to the conclusion that the clause-final position of finite verbs in embedded clauses is a non-moved position, since it violates neither the requirements of the non-separable ur-, nor the requirements of the separable auf-.
+The fact that $urauff\ddot{u}hren$ may be finite iff if it occurs sentence-finally, (2), leads to the conclusion that the clause-final position of finite verbs in embedded clauses is a non-moved position, since it violates neither the requirements of the non-separable ur-, nor the requirements of the separable auf-.

 According to Höhle (1991) and Haider (1993:62), this means that German finite verbs in clause-final position in embedded clauses have not undergone any movement.
 This again means that German does not have V°-to-I° movement, assuming that it is a characteristic of V°-to-I° movement (as opposed to e.g. V2) that all finite verbs obligatorily undergo this movement (as is generally assumed e.g. for the Romance languages and for those Germanic VO-languages that have V°-to-I° movement, cf. e.g. Vikner 1997/1999, 2001, Rohrbacher 1999, ...).
 Whether German does or does not have V°-to-I° movement has been an on-going debate for at least 15 years.
-The point is that as opposed to V°-to-I° movement in a VO-language, V°-to-I° movement in an OV-language is often assumed to be string vacuous.
+The point is that as opposed to V°-to-I° movement in a VO-language, V°-to-I° movement in an OV-language is often assumed to be string vacuous (cf. hand-outs I, p.
+15, and IV, p.
+21).

-While I agree with the conclusion that the data concerning immobile verbs show that German does not have V°-to-I° movement, I do not find the Höhle/Haider analysis itself satisfactory, as it does not apply to a large number of immobile verbs, to be discussed in more detail in sections 3 and 5 below.
+While I agree with the conclusion that the data concerning immobile verbs show that German does not have V°-to-I° movement, I do not find the Höhle/Haider analysis itself Vikner: Germanic SOV/SVO, part V, p.
+3 satisfactory, as it does not apply to a large number of immobile verbs, to be discussed in more detail in sections 1.3 and 3 below.
 The verbs not accounted for are immobile verbs that do not have two "conflicting" prefixes/particles, either because there is only one prefix-like part, e.g. schutzimpfen 'inoculate', or because the two prefixes/particles do not impose conflicting requirements, e.g. voranmelden 'preregister' (both prefixes/particles are separable) or strafversetzen 'transfer for disciplinary reasons' (both prefixes/particles are non-separable).